eexi

 Bureau Veritas’ EEXI services

-Bureau Veritas Marine & Offshore helps ship owners, operators and managers to perform EEXI assessments and gain approval for their preliminary technical files.
-We support shipowners in identifying the technical measures needed to improve their vessels’ energy efficiency and limit emissions.
-Further, our experts ensure that ships meeting EEXI requirements receive the requisite IEEC.
+Bureau Veritas Marine & Offshore supports shipowners, operators and managers in performing EEXI assessments and gain approval for their preliminary technical files.
+We help shipowners identify the technical measures needed to improve their vessels’ energy efficiency and limit emissions.
+Our experts ensure that ships meeting EEXI requirements receive the requisite IEEC.

-Our services are complemented by VeriSTAR Green, a web platform designed to make EEXI easier, helping users easily and efficiently perform EEXI calculations.
+Our services are complemented by VeriSTAR Green, a web platform designed to make following EEXI regulations easier.
+This platform helps users easily and efficiently perform EEXI calculations.
 Shipowners can calculate both attained and required EEXI values, comparing the two and measuring their fleets’ environmental impact.
 VeriSTAR Green also gives users digital access to Bureau Veritas experts who can verify their emissions calculations.
-Furthermore, they can reach technical advisory services to improve performance from independent experts from BV Solutions M&O.
+They can also reach technical advisory services to improve performance from independent experts from BV Solutions M&O.

 EEXI FAQs